-As remarkable as Greater Yellowstone and Yellowstone National Park are during the rest of the year, the park in winter is a magical place: steam and boiling water erupt from natural cauldrons in the park’s ice-covered surface, snow-dusted bison exhale vaporous breaths as they lumber through drifts of white, foxes and coyotes paw and pounce in their search for prey in the deep snow, and gray wolves bay beneath the frozen moon.
+As remarkable as Greater Yellowstone and Yellowstone National Park are during the rest of the year, in winter the park is a magical place: steam and boiling water erupt from natural cauldrons in the park’s ice-covered surface, snow-dusted bison exhale vaporous breaths as they lumber through drifts of white, foxes and coyotes paw and pounce in their search for prey in the deep snow, and gray wolves bay beneath the frozen moon.

 Yellowstone in winter also is a place of vulnerability.
-Wildlife endure extremes of cold, wind, and the absence of ready food, their tracks through deep snow tell of tenacious struggles through the long winter.
+Wildlife endure extremes of cold, wind, and the absence of ready food.
+Their tracks through deep snow tell of tenacious struggles through the long winter.
 Park conditions in this most severe of seasons become critical to the mortality of wildlife and even to survival of park species.

 No wonder the park is so popular in this magical, vulnerable season with those who have enjoyed its charms.
 It is often said among park staff who live in Yellowstone that winter is their favorite season.
 Many park visitors who try a winter trip to Yellowstone come back for more.